 In this article:

-Greek yacht charters have become increasingly popular over the years, and it’s clear to see why; boasting year-round sunshine, vast historical monuments and world heritage sites, not to mention world-class beaches, utopian turquoise waters, lush island clusters and renowned warm Greek hospitality, it’s small wonder it has become one of the most popular yacht charter destinations on the planet.
+Greece yacht charters have become increasingly popular over the years, and it’s clear to see why; boasting year-round sunshine, a wealth of historical monuments and World Heritage sites, not to mention world-class beaches, astonishing scenic beauty and renowned warm Greek hospitality, it’s small wonder it has become one of the most popular yacht charter destinations on the planet.

 As a result of increasing competition from foreign-flagged vessels conducting commercial charters in Greece, the Greek authorities decided to impose new measures in order to assert greater control over who could charter in their waters, thereby protecting their own commercial fleet.